Last Updated: September 07, 2021

 Tuition Fee for Resident- $46 per unit

 Tuition Fee for non-Resident- $307 per unit

 Places of Work

-The estimated median pay they receive according to the US Bureau of Labor and Statistics is around $36,650 per year.
-This can be calculated to $17.62 per hour.
+The median salary estimate provided by the US Bureau of Labor and Statistics for this job is $63,710 per year which amounts to $30.63 per hour.